ilpaijin/Concatenated-SMS/README.md

 # Concatenated SMS

 ###### Analysing SMS concatenation on MessageBird API
-The points of this demo is to play with:
+The points of this demo is to:
+- play with SMS concatenation and UDH
+- using MessageBird API's (both Php and Golang)
 - using docker-compose
-- using MessageBird API's (both Php and Golang)
 - using Redis as a messages queue
 - using Php for API entirely from scratch
 - using Golang for the messages worker
-- play with SMS concatenation and UDH
-- play with services handling

 #### Setup
 `make run`